-On Cisco switches, we are looking at the multi-domain configuration.
-The multi-domain means that we can have one device on the VOICE domain, and one device on the DATA domain.
-The domain assignment is done using a Cisco Vendor-Specific Attributes (VSA).
-When the phone connects to the switchport, PacketFence will respond with the proper VSA only, no RADIUS tunneled attributes.
-CDP then tells the phone to tag its ethernet frames using the configured voice VLAN on the port.
-When a PC connects, the RADIUS server will return tunneled attributes, and the switch will place the port in the provided access VLAN.
+Cisco switches support a multi-domain configuration using Vendor-Specific Attributes (VSA), which allows one device on the VOICE domain and one device on the DATA domain.
+When the phone connects to the switch port, PacketFence will only respond with the proper VSA, no RADIUS tunneled attributes.
+CDP then instructs the phone to tag ethernet frames using the configured voice VLAN on the switch port.
+When a PC connects, the RADIUS server returns the tunneled attributes, and the switch will place the port in the provided access VLAN.

-On other vendor hardware, it is possible to make VoIP work using RADIUS VSAs.
-When a phone connects to a switchport, PacketFence needs to return the proper VSA to tell the switch to allow tagged frames from this device.
-When the PC will connect, we will be able to return standard RADIUS tunnel attributes to the switch, that will be the untagged VLAN.
+On other vendor hardware VoIP works using RADIUS VSAs.
+When an IP phone connects to a switch port, the proper VSA is returned to instruct the switch to allow tagged frames from this device.
+When a PC connects, PacketFence will return the standard RADIUS tunnel attributes to the switch, for the untagged VLAN.

-Again, refer to the Network Configuration Guide to see if VoIP is supported on your switch hardware.
+NOTE Refer to the Network Configuration Guide for switch hardware VoIP support.

-27.5.3.
+27.4.9.
 What if CDP/LLDP feature is missing